abrodyyy/bikesharing/README.md

 ![Story Page 4](https://user-images.githubusercontent.com/111623064/216893218-395d350c-999c-4913-8586-8aa467f47121.png)

 ## Summary & Reccomendations:
-Based on our analysis, we can infer that a bike-sharing program in Des Moines could be both sucessful and profitable.
+Based on our analysis, we can infer that a bike-sharing program in Des Moines has the potential to be both sucessful and profitable.
 There is a demand for both residents and tourists visiting.
 As we saw significantly more subscribers than customers, we can determine that we will have a steady flow of business from riders that may use the service to commute to and from work.
 In the future I would reccomend gaining additional data such as fares during peak hours and long term profits for additional visualizations.